bukiro/PECS/work assets/README.md

 - Add number of targets to all spells
 - Add default durations to spell conditions
 - Specify spell targets: self, ally, companion, familiar, (object, area) (maybe unnecessary), other (default, can be blank)
+- Test whether Phantom Pain ends when you switch between choices (As it ends with sickened)

 Implement: